 Students are encouraged to seek advice and consult with the UHPO advising staff early in and throughout their college career.
 The UHPO is located at the Main Campus (Multidisciplinary Studies Building, Room 3.03.14).
-For more information about the UHPO, including appointment and walk-in schedules, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.
+For more information about the UHPO, including appointment and on-call options, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.

 Medical and Dental Schools

 In general, medical and dental school admissions committees do not state a preference about a student's choice of undergraduate major, allowing students to choose a degree program suited to their special abilities and interests.
 The vast majority of entrants have completed four years of college with a baccalaureate degree.
 In exceptional cases, students with outstanding records and a high degree of maturity can be admitted to dental school without a degree.

 Admission requirements for Texas medical and dental schools are representative of admission requirements for most American medical and dental schools.
 These requirements typically include one year of college English; two years of biology as required for college science majors (one year must include laboratory work); one year of physics as required for college science majors, including laboratory; one year of general chemistry and one year of organic chemistry as required for college science majors, including the corresponding laboratories; and one semester of college statistics.